Pangga ta Ikaw is dedicated to help kids with special needs to develop their fullest potential.

 That started my desire to continue the legacy of providing love and support to kids with special needs in our town back home.

-From October 2017, we have leveled up with our assistance by starting to build a mini-therapy area aimed at developing the kids’ social, motor and sensory skills.
+From October 2017, we have levelled up with our assistance by starting to build a mini–therapy area aimed at developing the kids’ social, motor and sensory skills.

 I would love to hear your comments and insights on my website and if you could help financially for our projects, it would be much appreciated.

 We thank you so much for your generosity, which will go a long way in supporting our special kids.

 If you have questions about our project and how you can help or anything about the articles in this website, please post your comments below/ after the post or email me at firstname.lastname@example.org.